 Customer Satisfaction is creating a huge gap between promise and delivery and this feeling is creeping up from both sides of the counter.
 Only 17% of CMOs are saying that they have been extremely successful at delivering highly relevant customer experience.
-In the same time, customer satisfaction in the UK has been dropping slowly for the past 2 years.
+At the same time, customer satisfaction in the UK has been dropping slowly for the past 2 years.
 Mobile networks operators (MNOs) are just one of the examples.
-In the UK, Telecommunications & Media is one of the sectors with the lowest customer satisfaction rates – people are unhappier only with Local Public Services, Utilities, Transport.
-Globally, Mobile/Internet Service Providers rank among the industries with the largest gap between the customer experience expectations and reality.
+In the UK, telecommunications and media is one of the sectors with the lowest customer satisfaction rates – people are unhappier only with Local Public Services, Utilities, Transport.
+Globally, mobile/internet service providers rank among the industries with the largest gap between the customer experience expectations and reality.

-Yet, some would argue that gaining results from a customer experience program needs more time, bigger investments.
-Or that customer satisfaction doesn’t matter as much as shooting the better deals and offers than the competitors.
+Yet, some would argue that gaining results from a customer experience programme needs more time and bigger investments; Or that customer satisfaction doesn’t matter as much as communicating better deals and offers than the competitors.
 And at first, it might appear that it’s true.

 On the other hand, research also shows that consumers are willing to pay up to 8% more for a cell phone plan if the mobile network operator provides great customer experience.

 So is there a successful strategy to address the increasing demands and expectations of mobile network clients while sustaining business growth?

 Stop responding to metrics that describe the past

 Stop focusing on metrics of the past.
 Metrics like NPS or CSat scores have one big disadvantage and it’s that they measure a certain state or moment back in time.
 In today’s dynamic world, customer satisfaction is too fluid to be accurately represented by a static metric.
 It’s more important than ever to obtain knowledge in a dynamic, near real-time way about customers, directly from them, to understand how they think and feel about your services and products, what they require more or less of, and what they might want to change.